Proper maps of annuli

 Another remark we wish to make is that we have already seen that in the first interval we have the restriction $r \leq R < 1$ for a map to exist.
 A question may arise about which $R$ admit a proper map in general.
 It is relatively simple to see that as long as we do not place any restriction on $N$ we may get any $r$ and $R$ whatsoever.
 That is, given $n$, $r$, and $R$, pick $d$ so that $r^d \leq R$.
 Then as $H_d$ takes the $r$-sphere to the $r^d$-sphere we have that the map

 is a proper map of $\A_{n,r}$ to $\A_{N,R}$ where $N = \binom{n+d-1}{d}+1$.

 The previous discussion suggests that the existence of a rational proper holomorphic map $f \colon \A_{n,r} \to \A_{N,R}$ of degree $d$ may imply a relationship between $r$, $R$, and $d$.
 For homogeneous maps as above we have $r^d \leq R$, with $H_d$ itself achieving the equality in this bound.
-Juxtapositions (that is, weighted direct sums) of homogeneous maps, and of all the other maps the authors have constructed still satisfy this bound, and so a reasonable question seems if $r^d \leq R$ (equivalently as a bound on degree, $d \geq \log_r R$) holds in general.
-If one also requires that $N$ is the embedding dimension ($N = N_f$), then more can be said.
-In this case, if $d=1$, then $R=r$.
-For higher degree, one could use juxtaposition to get a range.
-For example, if we juxtapose $H_1$ and $H_d$, then via the calculation in the introduction, we have that for $t \in (0,1)$, the map $\sqrt{1-t}\, H_1 \oplus \sqrt{t}\, H_d$ has $R = \sqrt{(1-t) r^2+t r^{2d}}$, and so any $R$ in the range between $r^d$ and $r$ is achieved by these maps.
-So the question could be modified for the case when $N=N_f$ and degree $d > 1$, to ask if $R$ equal to or bigger than $r$ is possible.
+Juxtapositions (that is, weighted direct sums) of homogeneous maps, and of all the other maps the authors have constructed still satisfy this bound, and so a reasonable question seems to be if $r^d \leq R$ (equivalently as a bound on degree, $d \geq \log_r R$) holds in general.
+In \cref{sec:seconddeg}, we show that all degree 2 maps satisfy the bound $r^2 \leq R$, giving further support for this conjecture.
+Moreover, we construct degree 2 maps with $r^2 < R < 1$ such that the target dimension $N$ is the embedding dimension.
+That means that there is no simple upper bound on $R$ if the degree $d$ is larger than 1.